Determining Resistance: Head Support

 This blog is the third in a series on determining the optimal resistance when using dynamic components.
 The first blog in this series addressed determining resistance in the Dynamic Rocker Back Interface (DRBi) and the second blog addressed finding the optimal resistance when using Dynamic Footrests.
 In this final blog, we shall turn to the Dynamic Head Support Hardware.

-Seating Dynamics offers Single Axis as well as Multi Axis Dynamic Head Support Hardware.
-The Single Axis hardware responds to neck extension by moving directly rearward and midline.
-The Multi Axis hardware moves rearward as well as in multiple directions in response to direction of force.
-Each hardware package comes standard with eight Blue elastomers, providing a Firm level of resistance.
+Seating Dynamics Dynamic Head Support Hardware responds to neck extension and/or rotation by moving directly rearward and midline.
+The hardware package comes standard with eight Blue elastomers, providing a Firm level of resistance.
 Four of these elastomers are designed to absorb and diffuse impact forces and the other four are designed for rebound – to return the client to a starting position.
-The elastomers are arranged differently in the Multi Axis configuration to accommodate multiple directions of movement.
-The Single Axis hardware ships with four additional Green (Extra Firm) elastomers, if required, while the Multi Axis hardware ships with two additional Green elastomers.
+The hardware ships with four additional Green (Extra Firm) elastomers, if required.

 How do I determine the most appropriate resistance level?